-- FTP_DIT_EXT.1(1) The TOE relies on its own mechanisms to secure some data in transit between itself and its operational environment. - FTP_DIT_EXT.1(2) The TOE relies on environmental protection to secure some data in transit between itself and its operational environment.
+• FTP_DIT_EXT.1 - The TOE relies on its own mechanisms to secure data in transit between itself and its operational environment.

 7 Protection Profile Claims

 This ST is conformant to the Protection Profile for Application Software, Version 1.3, 1 March 2019 (App PP) and Functional Package for Transport Layer Security (TLS), Version 1.1, February 12, 2019 (TLS Package) along with all applicable errata and interpretations from the certificate issuing scheme.